Martin was born in Yorkshire. He graduated from Durham University in 1979 and went on to obtain his MBA in the USA.

 Louise has an impressive track record in the Racing and Breeding Industry and is well known for her work whilst occupying the position of CEO at the Thoroughbred Breeders’ Association.

 Louise now divides her time between running Elms Bloodstock from her stud farm in Northamptonshire and supporting Cheltenham Racecourse.

-Louise is also Secratary-General of the Federation of Bloodstick Agents (GB) Ltd.
+Louise is also Secretary-General of the Federation of Bloodstock Agents (GB) Ltd.